keith-harrison/FINDER/README.md

 Before you continue, ensure you have met the following requirements:
 * Google Cloud Account with Credit on (~£0.077/hour when being fully used for 24 hours, so shutdown when not in use of processing)
 * Create the VM instance with information below and SSH performing the code below.
-* Changing boot disk options using Container Optimized Machine OS, e2-standard-2 as with ~75GB+ of storage and allow HTTP traffic
+* Changing boot disk options using Container Optimized Machine OS, e2-standard-2 as with ~75GB+ of storage and allow HTTP traffic, May be better to look for a cheap 16GB instance for assembly.

 ```bat
 #There are some issues with permissions so chmod is needed